 Overview of the 2016 New Schools Request for Proposals

 Due to CPS' ongoing fiscal challenges, recent budget reduction estimates provided to District-run schools and efforts to secure equal funding from Springfield, the District is allowing charter applicants to revise their responses to this RFP.
-Revised responses will be due to the District by July 1, and the District will update this timeline in the coming weeks.
+The District will update this timeline in the coming weeks.

 We thank you for your patience and understanding on this matter as we continue to focus our attention to work with our partners in Springfield to secure equal funding for all of Chicago's children, and children throughout the state of Illinois.